-It often starts as a result to poor masking.
-Masking is a mechanism that neurodivergent people, such as autistic and adhders, use to seem like others, to fit in with the crowd and be accepted.
+Rejection Sensitivity often starts as a result to poor masking.
+Masking is a mechanism that neurodivergent people, such as autistic and ADHDers, use to seem like others, to fit in with the crowd and be accepted.
 The problem with this method is that neurodivergent person is not actually accepted, only their mask is.

 When this fails and the person is rejected anyway, it triggers a spiral of “was it me”, “was it my mask”, “did they see the real me?” and “what do they want from me?”.
 Being seen behind the mask, not knowing how to fix the mask, and not understanding why you’ve been rejected is terrifying.